ucan-wg/spec/README.md

 ## 2.6 Delegation

 Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
 A constructive "proof" acts as the authorization proof for a delegation.
-Proofs are either the owning principal's signature or a UCAN with access to that capability in its scope.
+Proofs are either the owning principal's signature or a UCAN with access to that capability in its authority.

 Each direct delegation leaves the ability at the same level or diminishes it.
 The only exception is in "rights amplification," where a delegation MAY be proven by one-or-more proofs of different types if part of the resource's semantics.